 Patients who have endured a spinal fusion surgery close to the thoracic levels may also have a degenerative domino effect into the mid back, advancing the typical spinal deterioration far beyond what would normally occur.

-It is virtually unheard of for a patient with a normal spine to suffer any advanced degeneration in the middle back levels, but it is certainly possible in theory.
+It is virtually unheard of for a patient with a normal spine to suffer any advanced degeneration in the middle back levels, but it is certainly possible in theory, given highly specific circumstances or hereditary disposition.

 Thoracic herniations are the least often treated, the least written about and the least feared, since they are rare and generally not problematic.
 Compared to the vast number of lumbar and cervical herniated discs, thoracic issues just do not even register on the scale.
 However, these facts do not help you if you are one of the few who actually has a painful complaint due to a bulging disc in the middle or upper back.